Jag-commits/Comp359-T6/README.md

 - The citation csv is first converted into an edgelist.
 - Each edge is mapped into an adjacency list and checked for cycles
 - Accuracy is measured against the manually verified list of variants
+- The time to sort an edge list and the associated adjacency list are compared

 Failure Conditions
 - Missing Nodes/Papers in the topological sorting output.